• Skip to primary navigation

 Vegan Bok Choy Mushroom Barley Soup

-A brown bowl filled with vegan mushroom barley soup a spoon dipping into the bowl.
+A brown bowl filled with bok choy soup and a spoon dipping into the bowl.

 Bok choy, ginger, garlic, and cilantro laying on a dark background.

-Step #2 - While the barley is cooking, saute the diced onions in a few tablespoons of water in a large soup pot or dutch oven over medium heat, until the onions are translucent.
+Saute the diced onions in a large soup pot or dutch oven over medium heat, until the onions are translucent.
 Then add the sliced mushrooms and minced garlic and let it cook until the mushrooms start to brown.

-Step #3 - Add the chopped bok choy, ginger, mushroom broth, and water to the pot.
-Bring the soup to a low simmer and then quickly reduce the heat to medium-low and let it cook (about 5-8 minutes) until the bok choy has softened a little but try not to overcook it.
+Next, add the chopped bok choy, ginger, mushroom broth, and water to the pot.
+Bring the soup to a low simmer and then reduce the heat and let it cook until the bok choy has softened a little but try not to overcook it.
 The bok choy should still be bright green and it will be tender and easy to chew.

-Step #4 - Take the soup pot off the heat.
-Carefully, use a measuring cup or ladle to remove one cup of the broth from the soup pot and put it into a small bowl.
-Let the liquid cool down for a few minutes and then stir in the miso paste.
+Take the soup pot off the heat and let it cool down for a few minutes.
+Use a ladle to remove one cup of the broth from the soup pot and put it into a bowl.
+Let the liquid cool down for a few more minutes and then stir in the miso paste.
+Don't add the miso to boiling liquid.

-Step #5 - Let the soup in the pot cool down a little bit (for about 5 minutes) and then stir in the miso paste broth that you just made, lemon juice, and roughly chopped fresh cilantro.
+Let the bok choy soup cool down a little bit more and then stir in the miso broth that you just made, lemon juice, and the roughly chopped fresh cilantro.

-Step #6 - To serve the soup, put a ½ cup of cooked barley in each soup bowl and then serve the mushroom barley soup on top of it.
-The warm broth will help to break up the cooked barley and give it a stir to combine.
+To serve the bok choy miso soup, put a ½ cup of cooked barley in each soup bowl and then serve the soup on top of it.
 Garnish with sliced green onions.

-A purple pot filled with mushrooms, bok choy, cilantro, and barley soup.
+A purple stock pot filled with mushrooms, bok choy, cilantro, and barley soup.

 Slow Cooker Instructions

-Put all of the soup ingredients except for the miso paste, cilantro, green onions, and lemon juice into a large 6-quart slow cooker.
+Put all of the soup ingredients except for the miso, cilantro, green onions, and lemon juice into a large 6-quart slow cooker.
 Add an extra 2 ½ cups of water or mushroom broth for the barley to absorb while it cooks.
-Set it to cook for 3-4 hours on high.
+Set it to cook for 3 hours on high.

 If you're happy with the consistency and texture of the barely after 3 hours, add the cilantro, lemon juice, and miso paste mixture.
 Stir it in, garnish with green onions, and serve immediately.